b-lukaszuk/BS_wJ_eng/ideas/bile.md

 So, according to `Sym.symbolic_linear_solve` $r^3 = v / (\frac{4}{3} * \pi)$,
 which is actually the same as @eq:sphere4 above (since 18 / 2 / 3 == 18 / (2 *
 3)).
-Ergo, also @eq:sphere5 is correct.
+Ergo, we may be fairly certain we correctly solved @eq:sphere4 and therefore @eq:sphere5.

-Once, we confimed the formula in @eq:sphere5, all that's left to do is to translate it into Julia code.
+Once, we confimed the validity of formula in @eq:sphere5, all that's left to do is to translate it into Julia code.

 ```jl
 s = """